Mattral/SQLInjection_detection_with_Random-Forest/README.md

 ## Overview

-This is my very first machine learning project with python.
+Simple demo project.
 This project implements a real-time SQL injection detection system using machine learning.
 A trained machine learning model will predicts whether an SQL query is safe or potentially malicious.

 ## Setup